-Some transitions in life — such as retirement or a new job — may cause you to think about your 401(k) transfer options for your retirement savings accounts still at your old employer.
+Some transitions in life, such as retirement or a new job, may cause you to think about your 401(k).
+You have transfer options for your retirement accounts still at your old employer.
 A fiduciary financial planner like Shoreline Financial Advisors can help you make the decision that is in your best interest.

-As an independent financial consultant, we will explain the 4 possibilities available including 401(k) transfer options to an IRA Rollover account.
+As an independent advisor, we will explain the 4 possibilities available including 401(k) transfer options to an IRA Rollover account.